howtographql/howtographql/content/backend/graphql-go/3-mutations.md

+---
+title: Mutations
+pageTitle: "Building a GraphQL Server with Go Backend Tutorial"
+description: "what are mutations and implementing a mutation in gqlgen"
+---

 # Mutations <a name="mutations"></a>
 ## What Is A Mutation <a name="what-is-a-mutation"></a>
 Simply mutations are just like queries but they can cause a data write, Technically Queries can be used to write data too however it's not suggested to use it.